-Marko’s constant coughing made him light headed.
-His eyes were closed when one of the sisters thrust a bottle of water into his hand.
-Marko gratefully took a drink.
+Marko’s constant coughing made him light-headed.
+His eyes watered and were closed, when Janet thrust a bottle of water into his hand.
+Marko accepted it and gratefully took a drink.
 His coughing subsided enough for him to explain that he was going to have to make an elixir in order to clear out his lungs.

 “If it’s medicine you need, wouldn’t it be faster just to go to a pharmacy,” asked Andrea.

 “That wouldn’t help.
 It takes magic to counteract magic.”

 Janet’s eyes grew wide, “that thing you inhaled did something to you didn’t it?”

 “I’m afraid so.
 There’s only one place in this area where I can get all the ingredients for the elixir.”

 Andrea entered the address Marko gave her into the navigation app on his cell phone and started the car.
 Feeling exhausted, he leaned back and closed his eyes.
 Marko drifted off for a few peaceful minutes before a coughing jag jarred him awake.
 His chest was sore by the time they arrived at their destination.
 The sisters looked doubtfully at the old wooden house.
 They were out on the outskirts of town, where the houses were miles apart.